Skip to content

 Don’t forget that Google can also locate your updated content quickly, so the search engine knows if a URL needs to crawl again.

-On this last note, add your XML sitemap to a Google Search Engine Console to help Google find your XML sitemap quickly and allow for you to look out for any sitemap errors.
-Now go look at your sitemap to make sure everything is an order.
+On this last note, add your sitemap to a Google Search Engine Console to help Google find your XML sitemap quickly and allow you to look out for any sitemap errors.
+Now go look at your sitemap to make sure everything is in order.

 About the Author